dailymotion-oss/octopilot/docs/current-version/content/repos/commit.md

 ## Git push

 - `git-branch-prefix` (string): when pushing the changes to the "origin" git repository, a new branch with a random name will be created.
 You can control the prefix of this random name, which default to `octopilot-`.

+Note that Octopilot requires permissions to push on the GitHub repositories to update.
+For the moment, it doesn't support forking the repository, and creating the Pull Request from the fork.